flenniken/statictea/docs/signatures.md

 # mapParameters

 Create a dictionary of the parameters.
 The parameter names are the dictionary keys.
-Return a FunResult object containing the dictionary or a warning when the parameters to not match the signature.
+Return a FunResult object containing the dictionary or a warning when the parameters do not match the signature.
 The last signature param is for the return type.

 ```nim
 func mapParameters(params: seq[Param]; args: seq[Value]): FunResult